moodle/devdocs/docs/apis/subsystems/files/internals.md

 :::note

-The name `files` is used in the plural form, even though it goes against the [[Database|coding guidelines]] because `file` is a reserved word in some SQL dialects.
+The name `files` is used in the plural form, even though it goes against the [coding guidelines](https://docs.moodle.org/dev/Database) because `file` is a reserved word in some SQL dialects.

 :::